 Understanding the Fine Print of "Buy Now, Pay Later" Services

 Considering "Buy Now, Pay Later?"
-It's like a modern layaway—but beware of hidden costs.
-We'll help you understand how it works before you commit to it.
+You may think it's a new and modern layaway option, but it's not!
+We'll help you understand before you commit to it.

 How do "Buy Now, Pay Later" services work?